 Certain medicines should not be used at or around the time of eating food or eating certain types of food since interactions may occur.
 Using alcohol or tobacco with certain medicines may also cause interactions to occur.
 Discuss with your healthcare professional the use of your medicine with food, alcohol, or tobacco.

-A nurse or other trained health professional will give you ecallantide in a hospital or emergency clinic. ecallantide is given as a shot under your skin (usually in the abdomen, thigh, or upper arm).
+A nurse or other trained health professional will give you or your child ecallantide in a hospital or emergency clinic.
+Ecallantide is given as a shot under your skin (usually in the abdomen, thigh, or upper arm).

-It is very important that your doctor check your progress closely to make sure that ecallantide is working properly and to decide if you should continue to receive it.
+It is very important that your doctor check your or your child's progress closely to make sure that ecallantide is working properly and to decide if you should continue to receive it.

-ecallantide may cause a serious type of allergic reaction called anaphylaxis.
+Ecallantide may cause a serious type of allergic reaction called anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
-Tell your doctor or nurse right away if you have a cough; difficulty with swallowing; dizziness; a fast heartbeat; wheezing; shortness of breath; trouble with breathing; chest tightness; swelling in your face, hands, tongue, or throat; a fever; chills; a runny nose or sneezing; itching or hives; or lightheadedness or faintness after you get the injection.
+Tell your doctor or nurse right away if you have a cough, difficulty with swallowing, dizziness, a fast heartbeat, wheezing, shortness of breath, trouble breathing, chest tightness, swelling in your face, hands, tongue, or throat, a fever, chills, a runny nose or sneezing, itching or hives, or lightheadedness or faintness after you get the injection.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur:

 - chest discomfort